 Students will be required to handle data using ICT, ask questions and find out answers, as well as giving presentations and working in teams.
 They will need to draw and read maps, organise themselves and work independently - both inside the classroom and beyond.
-All students will participate in a residential fieldtrip, in June of Year 10, where they will collect data related to tourism for their coursework, which is worth 27.5% of their final grade.
+All students will participate in a residential fieldtrip, in June of Year 10, where they will collect data related to tourism, coasts and rivers for the Paper 4 examination, which is worth 27.5% of their final grade.
 There will be an extra cost for this excursion.